RE 103 World Religions (3)

 RE 211 The Bible as Controversy (3)

 Ancient scriptural documents have erupted into modern controversies, ranging from questions over biblical fundamentalism to the meaning of Jesus in contemporary times.
 Questions concerning the creation stories, the monarchy of Israel, the movement of Jesus the Jew, the writings of Paul, and the historical and contemporary uses and abuses of the Bible will be examined in detail.
-Offered annually.
+Offered every semester.
 This course fulfills the lower division Religious Studies General Education Core requirement.

 RE 301 Jesus, God and Man (3)